-Over the next 25 years, the population of the Willamette Valley is expected to grow by approximately 35 percent, with the population anticipated to reach 3.6 million by the year 2035.
-During the same period, freight volume in the state is expected to grow by 60 percent.
-These increases will result in travel demand that exceeds the available freight and passenger rail capacity in the Willamette Valley.
+Over the next 25 years, the population of the Willamette Valley is expected to grow by approximately 35 percent, reaching 3.6 million by 2035.
+During the same period, freight volume is expected to grow by 60 percent.
+These increases will result in rail service demand that exceeds Oregon's available freight and passenger rail capacity in the Willamette Valley.

-ODOT is conducting the Oregon Passenger Rail EIS as part of a federal requirement under the National Environmental Policy Act of 1969.
-NEPA requires that an agency analyze the environmental impacts that a project might have before making a decision when federal funds are being used.
-The EIS process will evaluate a reasonable range of alternatives for passenger rail between Portland and Eugene.
-Alternatives under consideration will include taking no action (No Build), as well as multiple build alternatives along a variety of corridors between Eugene and Portland.
-The study will also evaluate different levels of rail service, including the level of train frequency, trip time, and on-time performance.
-Learn more about the NEPA EIS process.
+The EIS evaluates a range of reasonable alternatives for improving passenger rail service between Eugene and Portland.
+Alternatives under consideration include taking no action (No Build), as well as multiple build alternatives between Eugene and Portland.
+The study also evaluates different levels of rail service, including train frequency, trip time and on-time performance.

 The Draft Tier 1 EIS that addresses broad corridor-level issues and chooses one recommended general alignment for passenger rail service, called a “preferred alternative”.
 Later projects may be necessary to further analyze site-specific proposals in greater detail based on the decisions made in Tier 1.